NEW YORK (Reuters) - After 109 years of selling beauty products, Coty Inc is ready for its close-up, blemishes and all.

 Coty has a mixed merger-and-acquisition record, which worries some investors.

 Founded in 1904 by Francois Coty, who sold fragrances to Paris department stores, the company is now the No. 2 worldwide fragrance company after L‘Oreal SA (OREP.PA), according to Euromonitor.
 Much of that growth has come through acquisitions.

 Last year, Coty tried to buy Avon, a rival twice its size that is in the midst of a turnaround, to grow in emerging markets, but failed.

 Bankers said it was unlikely Coty will go after Avon again, but point to the reputation of the company’s majority owners - Joh.
 A Benckiser Group, the German holding company for the billionaire Reimann family - for aggressive dealmaking.

-The group, led by consumer products veterans with ties to giants like Reckitt Benckiser Group PLC (RB.L), candy giant Mars and Anheuser-Busch InBev (ABI.BR), is known for paying big prices for deals - a tendency about which some potential investors are concerned.
+The group, led by veterans with ties to Reckitt Benckiser Group PLC (RB.L), candy giant Mars and Anheuser-Busch InBev SA (ABI.BR), is known for paying high prices for deals, a sign of an undisciplined M&A strategy.

 Despite the 2010 acquisition of OPI, largely considered a success, its 2011 purchases of skincare brands philosophy for $1 billion and China’s TJoy for $400 million have been disappointments.
 Coty took impairment charges for both brands last year.